 Meal Premium

 The law in some states requires that for each workday that an employer fails to provide an employee a meal break as required, the employer owes the employee one additional hour of pay at the employee's regular rate of pay.
 This hour of pay is called a Meal Premium.
-The Lunch Policy feature in Timerack allows for a Meal Premium(s) to be automatically added to a timecard if the required meal break is not taken.
+The Lunch Policy feature in Timerack allows for a Meal Premium(s) to be automatically added to a timecard if the required meal break is not taken or is taken late.

 Activate Meal Premium by selecting Yes for Enable Meal Premium.